cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 This whole piece has been a discussion of the huge market of games played in a virtual world.
 These virtual worlds have virtual merchandise too, known as cosmetics.
 Cosmetics are the primary revenue driver for many games, particularly Valve's Dota2 and CS:GO.
 The basic idea is if your character has a sword, then you can show off in the game by purchasing a sword that functions identically, but has flames bursting from the hilt while a golden unicorn dances around the blade.
 Some people really don't care, others want to show off how rare and expensive their flaming unicorn dagger is, and others just like it aesthetically.
-But regardless, it's a great business model - the game can be free, but profitable, and all without negatively affecting game play.
+But regardless, it's a great business model - the game can be free, wildly profitable, and all without negatively affecting game play.
 Being software, there are endless aspects of the game that can be customised, leading to a very real luxury market.
 Dota2 in particularly has success with customised weapons, armor, new animations, UI changes, in game voice changes, pets and loading screens.

 Items can regularly reach [hundreds of dollars](http://csgostash.com/), with one Dota2 item in particular reaching [$38k](http://www.therichest.com/rich-list/most-popular/10-of-the-most-expensive-virtual-items-in-video-games/7/).
 One glance at [high end art auctions](http://www.theguardian.com/news/datablog/2015/feb/10/the-10-most-expensive-paintings-ever-sold) should convince you that spending on things with aesthetic value can reach large amounts indeed.